Customizing the in-app assistant¶

 Web |

-Use this option to customize the Alan button visual style to match your brand design and color scheme.
-You can do the following:
+Use this option to customize the visual style of the AI assistant button to match your brand design and color scheme.
+You can:

 Default |